-The research aim was to gain insight in the importance of oyster quality parameters, drivers for oyster consumption and acceptance of refined oysters by Dutch consumers taking into account the information given on the product and process.
+BACKGROUND: Oyster refinement using land-based pond systems is a new activity in the Dutch oyster sector.
+It increases the oyster's tissue weight and changes its sensorial properties.
+However, the response of Dutch consumers towards refined oysters is unknown.
+The research aim was to gain insight into the importance of oyster quality parameters, drivers for oyster consumption, and acceptance of refined oysters by Dutch consumers, taking into account the information given to them about the product and process.